Child of God (album): Commercial performance

 The album debuted at No. 28 on the Billboard 200.
-In addition, it appeared at No. 1 on the Billboard Top Christian Albums chart and No. 4 on the Official Charts Top Christian/Gospel Albums chart, peaked at No. 3 in May of 2025.
+In addition, it appeared at No. 1 on the Billboard Top Christian Albums chart and No. 4 on the Official Charts Top Christian/Gospel Albums chart, peaked at No. 3 in May 2025.
 The album reached No. 8 on the Top Album Sales and Top Current Album Sales.
 It reached No. 1 on the worldwide iTunes chart.
 It is credited as being the biggest Christian album debut of the year.
 The album remained at No. 1 for seventeen consecutive weeks and thirty cumulative weeks.

 The first single released off the album was "No Longer Bound".
 The song peaked at No. 19 on the Billboard Hot Christian Songs chart.
 It was followed by "Hallelujah", which reached No. 39 on the same chart.
 The third single to be released off Child of God was "Good Day", which peaked at No. 22 on the Billboard Bubbling Under Hot 100 chart, No. 2 on the Hot Christian Songs, No. 1 on the Christian Digital Song Sales chart, and No. 8 on the Country Airplay chart.

 The fourth single to be released off the album was "UP!", which reached No. 8 on the Hot Christian Songs chart.
 It was followed by "Always", which reached No. 19 on the Hot Christian Songs chart.
 The seventh single off the album, "God Is Good", peaked at No. 18 on the Hot Christian Songs, and No. 3 on the Christian Airplay.
 The final single off the album was "Never Get Used To This", which peaked at No. 6 on the Hot Christian Songs, and No. 39 on the Recorded Music New Zealand Hot Singles.
 The single "Your Way's Better", from the deluxe edition, charted at No. 19 on the Hot Christian Songs.

 Although not released as a single, the songs "Miracle Worker", "Safe and Sound", "Never Left My Side", "More Than A Feeling", "All I Need", and "Life Is Good" entered the Billboard charts.
 On the deluxe edition, the songs "Heaven On This Earth", "Ups & Downs", and "Crazy" also entered the charts.